BrycenGit/Space-Age-Calculator/README.md

 _Version 1, 9/4/20_

 ## _Description_
-This program will take a users age in years and return their age from different planets
+This program will take a users age in years and return their age from different planets depending on which button they click.

 ## _Specs_
 1. **Spec:** Will take in an age and return age